Lightyear (film): Animation and design

 The animators wanted the film to look "cinematic" and "chunky" in order to evoke the feeling of the science fiction films MacLane grew up with.
 In order to achieve this, they asked a former Industrial Light & Magic employee to build a spaceship model for them, from which the animators drew inspiration; this technique was inspired by designers for early science fiction films using models as inspiration for their sets and props.
 MacLane said the animation took several "visual lessons" from early science fiction and space opera films such as those of the Star Wars franchise, though without intentionally imitating such films.
 The visual effects studio Perception helped with the opening and end credits of the film.
 To design the vehicles of the film, MacLane used Lego pieces to build various ships and pitch them to the designers and artists.
 Zurg was redesigned for the film, influenced by anime robots, to look more grounded and menacing than his previous appearances which MacLane believed were too comical.

-Korean animators Chun Sung-uk and Lee Chae-yeon worked on the animation process in their homes during the COVID-19 pandemic.
+Korean animators Sung-uk Chun and Chaeyeon Lee worked on the animation process in their homes during the COVID-19 pandemic.
 They said that it is "overwhelming to see the full scale of what computer animation can do on the big screen".
 The animation team went to NASA to research about spaceships, space suits and overall set pieces as they wanted "everything to look like a live-action film rather than an animation".
 According to Lee, a 3D animator, who also worked on Toy Story 2 (1999) and 3 (2010), said "The director wanted to make a film that felt true so he asked for a much more toned-down version of Buzz's personality.
 Being part of the team required an enormous amount of responsibility, but it was really exciting for me professionally".